Compare Texas registered agents before you hire one.

 1. How long has the company been around?

-You don't want a fly-by-night company.
-The registered agent will be the first point of contact for official business and if you're sued.
-How bad would it be if you got sued, didn't find out about it because the registered agent folded, and then had a judgment taken against you.
+You don’t want a fly-by-night company.
+The registered agent will be the first point of contact for official business if you’re sued.
+How bad would it be if you got sued, didn’t find out about it because the registered agent folded, and then had a judgment taken against you?
 Our law firm has been operating since 2003.